evolution-gaming/akka-effect/README.md

 #### [Engine.scala](eventsourcing/src/main/scala/com/evolutiongaming/akkaeffect/eventsourcing/Engine.scala)

-This is the main runtime/queue where all actions against your state are processed in desired sequence:
+This is the main runtime/queue where all actions against your state are processed in desired eventsourcing sequence:
 1. validate and finalize events
 2. append events to journal
 3. publish changed state